publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schIV/m__us_usc_t22_s2431d.md

         (1) __In general__

-            Any debt reduction pursuant to subsection (a) of this section shall be accomplished at the direction of the Facility by the exchange of a new obligation for obligations of the type referred to in subsection (a) of this section outstanding as of the date specified in subsection (a)(1) of this section.
+            Any debt reduction pursuant to subsection (a) shall be accomplished at the direction of the Facility by the exchange of a new obligation for obligations of the type referred to in subsection (a) outstanding as of the date specified in subsection (a)(1).

         (2) __Exchange of obligations__